Neverik/raic2018-viewer/README.md

 Download the source, unzip.

-Go into the resulting folder and run the `run` file from the command line.
+Go into the resulting folder and run `cd server; node index.js` from the command line.